python-discord/infra/ansible/local_testing/README.md

 ### Ansible cannot decrypt the files encrypted with ansible vault.

-* The `ansible/roles/certbot/vars/main.yaml` and `ansible/roles/pydis-users/vars/main.yaml` files have been encrypted with ansible vault due to their sensitive content.
+* Various files in roles have been encrypted with ansible vault due to their sensitive content.

 * If you lack access to the vault, you're going to have to either define your own variables or exclude the appropriate roles.